 We often blend small quantities of manmade fibres such as polyester, elastane and viscose to mix through our more luxury yarns.
 There are several reasons we do this; ultimately it makes the garments more practical and easier to wash and wear which is ideal for daywear.
 It can reduce the cost of the garment for you.
 It can help oversized knits to keep their shape and bounce back after washing.
 It can give a nice bit of stretch through jeans and tees.
 It can also help to minimise pilling in knitwear.

-Manmade fibres are very easy to care for, you can machine wash in warm water on any cycle.
-To soften up your garment and reduce static you can use fabric conditioner in the wash.
+Manmade fibres are very easy to care for, but we would recommend the use of a GUPPYFRIEND when washing all man-made fibres to capture microplastics and prevent these from getting into the water supply.
+To soften up your garment and reduce static you can use fabric conditioner in the wash, but be sure to choose an eco-friendly one.
 Garments can be dried on a low heat in a tumble dryer and do not require ironing, but if necessary use a warm iron.

 Caring for your garment this way will dramatically reduce the number of loose fibres that cause pilling and you should find that the garment will then consolidate, soften and improve with every wear.
 You may find you need to use the de-pilling comb for the first few wears then you should only need to do so again every once in a while.